GraphPerf-RT: A Graph-Driven Performance Model for Hardware-Aware Scheduling of OpenMP Codes: Related Work

-Uncertainty is critical for safe scheduling.
-Bayesian and ensemble methods provide confidence but add inference cost \citep{lakshminarayanan2017simple,kendall2017uncertainties}.
-Evidential learning yields calibrated intervals without sampling \citep{sensoy2018evidential,amini2020deep}.
-We adopt evidential regression heads to expose confidence on makespan, energy, and counters and to gate synthetic rollouts, aligning with on-board, real-time planning.
+\paragraph{Uncertainty Quantification.} Uncertainty is critical for safe scheduling.
+Bayesian and ensemble methods add inference cost~\cite{lakshminarayanan2017simple,kendall2017uncertainties}.
+Evidential learning yields calibrated intervals without sampling~\cite{sensoy2018evidential,amini2020deep}.
+Early formulations suffered from evidence contraction~\cite{wu2024non}, which we address through non-saturating regularization.
+We adopt evidential heads to expose confidence on makespan/energy and gate synthetic rollouts for real-time planning.